SindicatoSource/dropwizard-spring/README.md

     }
     ```

+## Development

-3. Create your Dropwizard Application extending from _sindica.to.dropwizard.spring.SpringApplication_
+1. Create your Dropwizard Application extending from _sindica.to.dropwizard.spring.SpringApplication_

     ```java
     package sindica.to.sample;